simit22/web2pdf/README.md

 4. install dependancies

-   `pip install requests beautifulsoup4 reportlab`
+   `pip install requests beautifulsoup4 reportlab weasyprint` also install imagemagick

-5. run and enjoy using python
+6. run and enjoy using python

    `python web2pdf.py`

-6. u can even make build its binary  yourself it is easy
+7. u can even make build its binary  yourself it is easy